GetMetamorph/Adopte-un-pet-s/README.md

 Symfony project for bachelor.
 ## Get started
 Be sure to **use a MySQL local server** like PHPMyAdmin (included in Wamp for example).
-**Install your runtime environment** with the following command:
+**Install your environment** with the following command:
 ```
-composer require symfony/runtime
+composer install
 ```
 **Run** the app:
 ```